t41372/Open-LLM-VTuber/README.md

 ### Update
 Back up the configuration files `conf.yaml` and `memgpt_config.yaml` if you've edited them and do `git fetch` and `git pull`.
-Or just clone the repo again and make sure to either transfer your config files or set those configuration again.
+Or just clone the repo again and make sure to either transfer your config files or set those configurations again.